dannywillems/ocaml-cordova/README.md

-# ocaml-cordova-plugin
+# ocaml-cordova

-Create your own cordova plugin in OCaml.
+Binding to the *cordova* object available [here](https://github.com/apache/cordova-js) in the src directory.
+It allows you to create your cordova plugin entirely in OCaml by using the exec function.
+You also have access to the device version, the platform id, etc.

 ## Introduction